armijnhemel/binaryanalysis-ng/doc/bang-design.md

 *   list of files and labels: a list of tuples with the name of each file that was unpacked, plus a list of associated labels (empty most of the time)
 *   labels: a list of labels for the file that was scanned
+*   offset (optional): an offset where the data starts.
+Only needs to be set if the offset where the data starts isn't the offset that was given as a parameter (example: coreboot images)

 If the scan was unsuccessful then the dictionary will contain: